Touch ID, Face ID, passcodes, and passwords

 When a device passcode or password is required

-Users can use their passcode or password anytime instead of Touch ID or Face ID, but there are some situations where biometrics aren’t permitted.
+Users can use their passcode or password anytime instead of Touch ID or Face ID, but there are situations where biometrics aren’t permitted.
 The following security-sensitive operations always require entry of a passcode or password:

 Updating the software